Other Health & Clinical Sciences Schools in Connecticut

 Most Popular Other Health & Clinical Sciences Programs in CT

-There are 4 colleges in Connecticut that offer health professions and related clinical sciences degrees.
+There are 4 colleges in Connecticut that offer other health professions and related clinical sciences degrees.
 Learn about the most popular 4 below:

-The 7.10% student loan default rate is lower than average.
-99% of students are awarded financial aid at this school.
+The 2.90% student loan default rate is lower than average.
 It takes the average student 4.27 years to graduate.
+41% of the teachers are full time.

 Explore Major by State